 In 1978 the store morphed into a wholesale distribution company, Black River Produce, which currently has about 150 employees.
+After selling Black River Produce, Mark started a new business, Vermont Family Farms.
 He is married to Margie Straub and they have raised four sons.
 He has served on numerous local and state boards including “Vermont Fresh Network.”Collapse

 Director of Sustainability, Cabot Creamery Cooperative